 One thing to remember about horizontal triangles is that they always appear in the position prior to the final move of the pattern, or as the final pattern in a combination (described below).
 This means that they will appear as Wave 4 in an impulse wave or as Wave B in a zigzag.
 This one fact can help alert an analyst to a change in trend.

 Markets do not always form the relatively simple patterns seen above.
 The structure is often complex and confusing.
 The way Elliott Wave categorizes these structures is what is called a combination.

 A combination is composed of the corrective waves seen above and seems to be a corrective wave's way of extending sideways for the most part.
 Combinations are mostly sideways types of corrections, but can be sharp in the case of the double or triple zigzag.
 The structure is labeled as W-X-Y, for a double combination, or as W-X-Y-X-Z for a triple combination.
 The diagram below shows the theoretical breakdown of the wave structure.

-Wave W is any flat or zigzag, Wave X is usually a flat or zigzag (except in the case where a triangle forms indicating that the next wave will be the last of the combination), and the rest of the waves may be any corrective type.
+Wave W is any flat or zigzag, Wave X is usually a flat or zigzag (except in the case where a triangle forms, which indicates that the next wave will be the last of the combination) and the rest of the waves may be any corrective type.
 The only thing to watch out for is the horizontal triangle, which can be either in the last position or the next to the last position - the last Wave X.

-We mentioned before a double or triple zigzag.
-Here is what a double zigzag looks like.
-It also has the W-X-Y labeling.
-For a triple zigzag you would just add another Wave X to it and a final zigzag as Wave Z.
+Earlier, we mentioned the double or triple zigzag.
+Here is what a double zigzag looks like; it also has the W-X-Y labeling.
+For a triple zigzag, add another Wave X and a final zigzag to form Wave Z.

 Next Article in this Series: Guidelines for Applying Elliott Wave Theory